 Véronique Liem is a well-regarded attorney and trial lawyer with over 30 years of experience representing individuals, professionals, families, and businesses.
-Her law practice includes family law and divorce, commercial litigation, mediation and alternative dispute resolution.
-She has successfully litigated, tried, or settled numerous cases in Washtenaw County and in the Detroit tri-county area.
+Her law practice includes family law and divorce, mediation and alternative dispute resolution.
+She has successfully litigated, tried, or settled numerous cases in Washtenaw County and surrounding counties.

 Véronique is a Fellow of the renowned American Academy of Matrimonial Lawyers (AAML).
 She received the highest “AV/Preeminent” peer-review rating for legal skills and for highest ethical standards from Martindale-Hubbell.
 She is a trained, court-approved mediator for family law and commercial disputes, an arbitrator and a certified collaborative divorce attorney.
-Notably, she was nominated in 2016 as a “Best Lawyers- Family Law” and, since 2018, as a Michigan Super Lawyers and as a Leading Lawyers (Family law and ADR) nominee.
+Notably, since 2017, she has been nominated as a “Best Lawyers – Family Law” and, since 2018, as a Michigan Super Lawyers and as a Leading Lawyers (Family law and ADR) nominee.
 She was selected as a “2013 Woman in the Law” honoree by Michigan Lawyers Weekly and as a 2020 “Lawyer of the Year” award recipient by Best Lawyers in America.
 She is a former President and former Treasurer of the Board of the Washtenaw County Bar Association and is a former President of Board of the Collaborative Practice Institute of Michigan (CPIM).

 Veronique is committed to pro-bono and community service.
 In 2016, she received the Washtenaw County Bar Association Public Service/Pro-Bono Award.
-Since 2011, She has been a Member of Avalon Housing Board of Trustees and is now a Vice President on its Executive Committee through 2019 and is now a member of the Finance Committee.
+Since 2011, She has been a Member of Avalon Housing Board of Trustees and is Vice President on its Executive Committee through 2019 and is now a member of the Finance Committee.